 Bringing in a caregiver might be a bit of an adjustment at first, but it’s certainly much less disruptive than moving your parent out of their home to another location.
 And once they get used to having some assistance and realize that it’s a positive thing, it’s likely they’ll be more receptive to other types of care in the future should needs change.

 In-home care may be a good choice for your family if your loved one doesn’t have serious conditions that require frequent trained medical supervision.
 In-home caregivers can provide medication reminders, but they aren’t able to directly administer the medication or other medical treatments such as wound care.

 That said, there are many conditions that caregivers are trained and experienced to help seniors with.
 Arthritis, Parkinson’s, dementia, stroke recovery, and diabetes are just a few of the specialty programs offered at Sequoia Senior Solutions.
-(You can learn more about how those program work here)
+(You can learn more about how those programs work here)

 And should your parent need some medical assistance, in-home care can still work for you.
 Many families utilize home health care in conjunction with non-medical in-home care.
 Combining the two can keep costs down and allow your parent to stay in their home rather than going to a facility.

 Costs tend to play a big role in the eldercare decision-making process.
 In-home care can be unaffordable for some, but it really comes down to how much care your parent needs.
 If they need 24/7 or live-in support, it may make more financial sense to choose an assisted living facility if budget is the only factor.
 But if they only need help a few hours per day, in-home care can potentially be the more budget-friendly choice.